 Per diem is a daily allowance (set amount) given to a traveler per day to cover meals and incidental expenses (M&IE) in connection with work done away from home.
 The maximum daily amount allowed is dictated by university and federal regulations dependent on location.
-The projected per diem for the entire trip should be included in the TA.
-Actual per diem claimed must be specified on the TER.
+The projected per diem for the entire trip should be included in the travel request.
+Actual per diem claimed must be specified on the expense report.
 It is permissible and encouraged to claim less than allowable costs for per diem.

 - Per diem (M&IE allowance) will not be paid for travel that is less than 12 hours (R05.02.060 6.b.5.).